Is Katie Maloney Pregnant? ‘Vanderpump Rules’ Star Tom Schwartz Prompts Rumors With Solo Appearance

 After the longtime Vanderpump Rules star and partial owner of the Tom Tom bar in West Hollywood posted an image of himself and his co-stars, including Brian Carter, Kristen Doute, Scheana Marie, Stassi Schroeder, Tom Sandoval, and James Kennedy, fans questioned him about Maloney’s absence.

 “Omg!
 Is @musickillskate pregnant!?!
 Is that why she’s not in any pictures but was there!?!
-I hope so,” one person wrote.
+I hope so,” one person wrote on Instagram.

 “Why would @musickillskate not be there, especially when @twschwa was???
 Something’s up!” another suspected.

 Since Schwartz and Maloney got married nearly two years ago, fans have been hoping to see a pregnancy announcement.
-However, at this point, their hasn’t been one quite yet and when it comes to Maloney’s absence at last night’s event, other Instagram users said that she didn’t attend the MTV Movie and TV Awards because she was out of town with her Vanderpump Rules co-star, Lala Kent.
+However, at this point, there hasn’t been one quite yet and when it comes to Maloney’s absence at last night’s event, other Instagram users said that she didn’t attend the MTV Movie and TV Awards because she was out of town with her Vanderpump Rules co-star, Lala Kent.

 Even though Maloney was confirmed to be spending time away from Los Angeles, rumors have continued to swirl online due to the fact that the recent event was such a big deal.
-As some may have seen, many wondered why Maloney would willingly chose to skip out on the awards show in lieu of a vacation that could have been taken at any time.
+As some may have seen, many wondered why Maloney would willingly choose to skip out on the awards show in lieu of a vacation that could have been taken at any time.

 The cliche is true , it's an honor just to be nominated!
 Still reeling.
 I was like 3-5 arm lengths from stranger things crew, chris Pratt and black panther cast.
 Thank you for all the love this past year!
 Missed you tonight Bubba and LaLa Lisa and Peter.
 Tiffany Haddish killed it #mtvmovieawards #sweet @evolutionusa @bravotv #pumprules